 This is not the future.
 We can meet our needs with increased renewable energy and energy savings opportunities.

-keith musolf about 6 years ago
+keith musolf almost 7 years ago

 I would like to take a little time to show our strong support for the Nemadji Trail Energy Center, the Ironworkers local 512 would greatly appreciate any efforts in bringing this project closer to construction.
 Not only would this be a great opportunity to keep our local construction workers busy at work, it is a prime location with much of the needed infrastructure already in place.